oracle-livelabs/em-omc/logging-analytics/ebs-monitoring/loganalytics-explorer-gui/log-exlporer-gui.md

 Let's do a walk through of Log Explorer, which should be the current view on OCI Console.

-Your should see a page similar to the one below showing the distribution of different types of logs currently being collected in this tenancy in the last 60 minutes.
+You should see a page similar to the one below showing the distribution of different types of logs currently being collected in this tenancy in the last 60 minutes.

 Estimated Lab Time: 10 minutes